-Other Sources Income is that income which again is not the regular income but is of the nature of a substitute and extra earning of the assessee from various modes such as interest income, lottery income, etc. The major part of this head income is the total of those earnings which are generally from the savings of the assessee over the period of years.
+Other Sources Income is that income, which again is not the regular income but is of the nature of a substitute and extra earning of the assessee from various modes such as interest income, lottery income, etc. The major part of this head income is the total of those earnings, which are generally from the savings of the assessee over the years.
 The income of this head is added to all the other 4 heads to get to after-tax income.

 #6 – Deductions

 While reaching to the After-tax Income of the assessee, the government also provides the exemptions/deductions from the total income for the various investments, donations made by the assessee during the financial year to various funds formed by the government, investments for the insurances and other many deductions.
 The total of this head is to be subtracted from the total of all the above 5 heads, which would give us the Pre-tax Income.

 #7 – Income Tax/Direct Taxes